stetel/RgbwCtrl/README.md

 ```
 ./rgbwctrl -x 10 -y 1 -c
 ```
-now you can give commands in order to dirve the leds directly from the cli.
+now you can give commands in order to drive the leds directly from the cli.
 See "examples.txt" for some examples and the syntax below.

 ## Syntax